SaatvikManagari/IIT-Soc-8-bit-Microprocessor/README.md

 ---

 ## ISA

+The aforementioned ISA structure is followed throughout the processor

 | UNIT | Operation to be performed         | Function Bits | Operation Bits | Address Bits                                                |
 |------|-----------------------------------|---------------|----------------|-------------------------------------------------------------|
 | ALU  | Neutral Reference code            | 0 0           | 0 0 0 0 0      | 0 0 0 0 0 0 0 0                                             |